Foods You Should Never Ever Freeze

 Difydave/istockphoto

 There are those who swear by freezing milk, but there are numerous caveats.
 The thawing process can cause the milk to separate and turn grainy.
-To drink it, you should defrost in the fridge to prevent possible bacterial growth and then may need to put it in a blender to regain its original texture.
+To drink it, you should defrost milk in the fridge to prevent possible bacterial growth, and even then you may need to put it in a blender to regain its original texture.
 Worth it?
+We don't think so.

 Yellow noodles or spaghetti cooking in boiling water pot.